Bikes Move Hearts: Solidarity, Safety, and the Future of Pierce County

 But then, there is the other reality.
 The adrenaline spike of a close pass on a high-speed arterial.
 The "bike lane" that abruptly ends, dumping you into mixed traffic.
 The feeling that our streets were not built for us to survive on, let alone thrive on.

 We love riding in Pierce County.
 But let’s be honest: our streets are failing us.
-And right now, with critical funding gaps threatening Vision Zero projects, we cannot afford to just hope things get better.
+With critical funding gaps threatening Vision Zero projects, we cannot afford to just hope things get better.

 We have to show up.
 We have to advocate.
-And sometimes, we have to ride to remind the world that we are here.
+And last Saturday, we proved that we are ready to do exactly that.

-This Saturday, January 31st, we are riding in solidarity with Minneapolis and the cycling community across the nation to honor the memory of Alex Pretti.
+Saturday, January 31st 2026, we rode in solidarity with Minneapolis to honor the memory of Alex Pretti.

 March 1st: The Shitty Gritty AlleyCat